 In London locals and foreigners are confronted with excessive traffic, noise and large crowds.
 Along with numerous foreign expats, the city also attracts some 30 million tourists each year.
-Below is a picture of the current solution which is text based, representing a challenge for those who don’t speak English.
-What’s more even English speakers could benefit from a symbol based solution, as cognitively the brain interprets symbols quicker than text.
+Below is a picture of the current pedestrian solution which is text based, representing a challenge for those who don’t speak English.
+What’s more even English speakers benefit from a symbol based solution, as cognitively the brain interprets symbols quicker than text.

 HARNESSING THE POWER OF SYMBOLS

 How to increase road safety in the UK: our solution in detail

 For ex-pats and tourists the UK’s road system can be an unfamiliar one to master.
 Cars, lorries, buses and bicycles are driven on the opposite side of the road and while there are road markings that state which way to look before crossing, they are all written in English.
 For foreign nationals who don’t read English, resisting looking in the direction they would in their home country and trying to decipher what the road marking says is a lot to process in the very short space of time spent on the curb side.

 International visitors are at the greatest risk